mun3/F-ckAvgleAntiAdblock/README.md

 Patches will be made until Avgle reverses its decision.
 Please share and let our voices be heard.

 #### Note: Maintenance effort will be gradually reduced due to work commitments.
-From now on, patches will be released only when donation target (0.02 Bitcoin) is reached: ####
+From now on, patches will be released once donation goal (0.02 Bitcoin) is reached: ####

 [1He9w4Qt2MSc5qjucHfBDXQzEAT866pmd4](https://blockchain.info/address/1He9w4Qt2MSc5qjucHfBDXQzEAT866pmd4)